bearcott/Figma-Color-Styles-Import-Tool/README.md

 ![Demo Image](demo.png)

-This is a tool for importing json or JS objects into your Figma project as color styles.
-It also works with nested objects.
+This is a Figma plugin for importing nested json or JS objects into your Figma project as color styles.

-**Valid Inputs**
+## Installation

+Please refer to guides online for installing development figma plugins.
+(Will get this published onto figma plugin store soon)

+## Valid Inputs

 The tool accepts the following inputs as long as the key, value pairs point to a color.
+(RGB, HEX, HSL, etc)

 - JSON URL endpoint
 - JSON